WRASAP Mini Grants Program

 - Mini grant proposals are comprised of 3 parts.
 The Application form, the Budget, and the Budget Narrative.

-- You must complete the online Mini Grants Application Form using the links listed under Grant Categories.
+- You must complete the online Mini Grants Application Form using the links listened under Grant Categories.
 Once the Mini Grants Application Form is completed there is a button at the bottom of the page to submit the form.
 The Mini Grants Application Form page does not have the ability to save your work.
 It is highly recommended that you save your responses in another document in case of data loss.
 Review Mini Grants Scoring Rubric for guidance for the Application section of your proposal.

 - Once your Application, Budget, and Budget Narrative forms have been submitted your proposal will be considered complete.